Homophones

 In fact, the English example not only has the same sound (pronunciation), but also the same writing.
 This makes pinpointing the meaning of the word match entirely contextual in literature.
 On the other hand, due to the use of kanji in Japanese writing, all examples can easily be distinguished from one another, eliminating the confusion.

-On a quest to judge the efficiency of a language, one must put away their biases.
+On a task to judge the efficiency of a language, one must put away their biases.
+We tend to think foreign languages possess complicated rules.
 However, it’s difficult to eliminate all biases, as most people only have one native language (read simultaneous bilingualism).
-As you might have experienced, even if you’re fluent in more than a language, you will tend to count or read numbers in your first language.
+A good example of this is the act of counting numbers.
+As you might have experienced, if you’re fluent in more than a language, you would still tend to count or read numbers in your first language.
 This highlights the necessity of establishing scientific methods to measure the efficiency of a language.
 However, humans are not all-efficient machines.
 We don’t wait until a language is perfected before releasing it to the mass.
 We move on despite the flaws in our mother tongues.